 Quantum ready" encryption solutions coming soon

 ANSSI recommends the principle of hybridisation.
 It encourages cryptologists to combine PQCs with conventional algorithms.
-"By combining the best of both worlds, this approach raises the level of security and protects against potential vulnerabilities of post-quantum algorithms in the face of the computing power of traditional IT", says Samir Battin.
+"By combining the best of both worlds, this approach makes it possible to raise the level of security and protect against potential risks. vulnerabilities post-quantum algorithms in the face of the computing power of traditional computing", says Samir Battin.
 Currently in the research phase, Signaturit has set itself the target of generating quantum signatures by 2030.

 The publisher is not the only one in the starting blocks.
-Funded by the France 2030 programme and the European Union, the Hyperform consortium, coordinated by smart card component manufacturer Idemia, brings together eight French players who are leaders in cybersecurity and post-quantum technologies, including encryption specialist Prim'X. The aim is to develop a sovereign solution that is resistant to quantum computers.
+Funded by the France 2030 programme and the European Union, the Hyperform consortium, coordinated by smart card component manufacturer Idemia, brings together eight French players who are leaders in the fields of cybersecurity and post-quantum technology, including encryption specialist Prim'X. The aim is to develop a sovereign solution that is resistant to quantum computers.

 By June 2024, global investment in quantum computing will exceed $40 billion, according to quantum technology consultancy QURECA.